 Symptoms of withdrawal include:

-If you recognize the signs of benzodiazepine misuse or withdrawal in yourself, take a first step toward recovery by reducing your dependence on the drug.
-Under the care of a licensed medical professional, taper the dosage slowly and carefully.
-Anxiety or sleeplessness may return during this process.
+Anxiety or sleeplessness may return during the tapering process.
 Lessen these side effects through physical exercise, which studies show can increase your brain’s serotonin levels and stimulate feelings of peace and relaxation.

 Cognitive behavioral therapy and other behavioral therapies obtained from a licensed mental health professional can help you understand and reduce the symptoms of anxiety or sleeplessness.
+Behavioral therapies, meditation and mindfulness, and physical exercise such as walking, yoga, or tai chi all help lower blood pressure, relieve stress, and improve sleep.

-Recovery from benzodiazepine dependency is achievable, and treatment works.
-A licensed medical professional can help you lower your dosage over time, and a mental health professional can provide therapy and other ways to relieve symptoms.
 Once you are established in a treatment program, you can often manage your progress independently with the ongoing support of family, friends, others in recovery, and the guidance of medical and mental health professionals.
+Learn more about making a plan for your recovery

 Benzodiazepines and Opioids, National Institute on Drug Abuse, February 3, 2021